 About Lupinus angustifolius

 Lupins are grain legumes that form an integral part of sustainable farming systems and have been an important part of the human diet for thousands of years.
-Planted in rotation with cereal crops, lupins reduce the need for nitrogenous fertilizer, provide valuable disease breaks and boost cereal yields.
+Planted in rotation with cereal crops, lupins reduce the need for nitrogenous fertiliser, provide valuable disease breaks and boost cereal yields.
 Lupins thrive on low-nutrient soils due to their ability to fix atmospheric nitrogen in symbiosis with beneficial bacteria and efficiently take up phosphorus from soils.
-Consequently, they are effective ecological pioneers and able to colonize extremely impoverished soils such as coastal sand dunes and new lava soils set down by recently erupted volcanoes.
-Narrow-leafed lupin (Lupinus angustifolius) is gaining popularity as a health food, which is high in protein and dietary fibre but low in starch and gluten-free .
+Consequently, they are effective ecological pioneers and able to colonise extremely impoverished soils such as coastal sand dunes and new lava soils set down by recently erupted volcanoes.
+Narrow-leafed lupin (Lupinus angustifolius) is gaining popularity as a health food, which is high in protein and dietary fibre but low in starch and gluten-free.

 Taxonomy ID 3871

 What can I find?
 Homologues, gene trees, and whole genome alignments across multiple species.

 This species currently has no variation database.
 However you can process your own variants using the Variant Effect Predictor: